Get insider access

 5. Best Portable Mouse For Work

-If you're looking for an office mouse to use while browsing your laptop on a train or between meetings, we recommend the Razer Pro Click Mini.
+Whenever portability is a priority, we recommend the Razer Pro Click Mini.
 Thanks to its compact, symmetrical shape, it's a portable option, making it easy to slip into laptop bags or even your pocket.
 It feels sturdy, and its scroll wheel has both left and right inputs and a free-scrolling mode.
 You can connect it wirelessly with a USB receiver or via Bluetooth and pair it with up to four devices simultaneously.
 It can also run for up to 465 hours when using two AA batteries, so you won't have to swap those out very often.
 This mouse also has surprisingly good sensor performance and click latency compared to other options, so it can pull double duty as a compact gaming mouse after work.

 Unfortunately, while it has a symmetrical shape, it isn't a truly ambidextrous design, as there are only side buttons on the left.
 Also, this mouse is too small to comfortably use if you have extra-large hands.
 If you don't need the Razer's broad feature suite or higher-end sensor performance, we recommend the Logitech Pebble M350.
 It doesn't approach the same level of performance, but it has a very slim, portable design and is considerably cheaper.